cnlohr/rv003usb/README.md

  * `U2`, `C1`, `C2` are used to run the CH32V003 at 3.3V.
 For USB it should not be run beyond 3.6V.
  * `R2`, `R3` 5.1k resistors are only needed if using a type C connector.
 If using a USB C host the host will not provide power without these.

+It even supports the SOIC-8 - see this thread: https://github.com/cnlohr/rv003usb/issues/25#issuecomment-1779130408

 Optionally 33 or 47 ohm resistors may be placed in-series with D+ and D- to the port to reduce noise and help protect the chip.

 ### It's got demos!